 Once you are ready to form your Minnesota limited liability company, you will fill out the Articles of Organization.
 You can either do this on your own or hire a Minnesota LLC service.
 Some services, like ZenBusiness, even offer discounts on their service.

 This is THE document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Name and address of your registered agent

-- Name and address of the LLC’s organizer
+- Name and contact information of each organizer

 After you register an LLC in Minnesota, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.